Deployment topologies

 1. Global centralized instance

-The first deployment topology that people often start with is the one of the Globaly shared, centralized instance.
+The first deployment topology that people often start with is the one of the Globally shared, centralized instance.
 In this topology, Microcks is deployed on a centralized infrastructure and can be accessed by many different teams.
 It allows discovering and sharing the same API mocks, sourced by one or many Git repositories.
 It can also be used to run tests on deployed API endpoints.

 Benefits